 Virtualmin runs on top of Webmin.
-Webmin is compatible with nearly every UNIX-based Operating System on the planet, and so Virtualmin can, with a little work, run on just about all of those same systems.
-However, we offer an automated installation script, as well as a well-maintained software updates system, for a few very popular Operating Systems.
+Webmin is compatible with nearly every UNIX-based OS on the planet, and so Virtualmin can, with a little work, run on just about all of those same systems.
+However, we offer an automated installation script, as well as a well-maintained software updates system, for a few very popular operating systems.

-If you're just starting out with Virtualmin, and want to have an easy installation process and smoothly running system, we strongly recommend you choose from the following Grade A supported Operating Systems.
+If you're just starting out with Virtualmin, and want to have an easy installation process and smoothly running system, we strongly recommend you choose from the following Grade A supported systems.
 If in doubt about which of these systems to choose, we recommend the most recent supported version of the one you are most familiar with.
-If you have no familiarity with any listed OS, CentOS is the most popular OS for virtual hosting, and is thus the best-tested and can probably be expected to be the easiest to get help with.

 Grade A Supported Systems

-Grade A systems have an automated installation script, a well-maintained software repository for updates, and are expected to work "out of the box" if you run the install script on a freshly installed system running one of these operating systems.
+Grade A systems have an automated installation script, a well-maintained software repository for updates, and are expected to work out of the box if you run the install script on a freshly installed system running one of these OS.
 We strongly recommend the current stable release of one of these systems for most users.
-We do not support beta or pre-release versions of any OS.
+We never support beta or pre-release versions of any OS.

 Grade B Supported Systems

-Grade B systems are systems that are not supported by our installer at all, but are expected to work well, if you are capable of performing all of the necessary configuration and installation steps to get the other necessary components working together.
+Most Grade B systems do not fully support automatic installation but are expected to work well, if you are capable of performing all of the necessary configuration and installation steps to get the other necessary components working together.
 There have been Virtualmin installations on all of these systems, but they are only recommended for experts.
-A manual installation will be required, but once installed, we will support Virtualmin and Webmin on these platforms within the bounds of our knowledge, but they have received little-to-no direct testing by us.
+We will try to support Virtualmin and Webmin on these platforms within the bounds of our knowledge, but they have received little-to-no direct testing by us.

 - Mac OS X

 - Any Grade A system in versions or architectures not listed above